bbawj/note-vault/Notes/Distributed Shared Memory.md

 - Read and write operation reads from quorums, this means at least 1 process knows the most recent value ![500](https://i.imgur.com/LrUlCMD.png)

 ![](https://i.imgur.com/xhFW67T.png)
+- 1 RTT is needed
 ![](https://i.imgur.com/jdpFdgF.png)
+- 1 RTT is needed
 ![](https://i.imgur.com/7chktQ2.png)
 ## Sequential Consistency
 Allows executions whose results appear as if the operations of each processes were executed in some sequential order according to "local time" (we can reorder operations across processes but not locally):